-How to Build a Freezer Stash Without the Stress: Tips from an IBCLC and Mom Who Gets It
+How to Build a Freezer Stash Without the Stress

-Do you want to build a freezer stash—but feel overwhelmed by where to even begin?
+Do you want to build a freezer stash, but feel overwhelmed by where to even begin?
+You’re not alone.

-You're not alone.
-I work with so many moms who feel pressure (thanks, social media) to fill an entire deep freezer with breast milk before they even know how much they need—or how to store it properly.
+As an IBCLC, I work with so many moms who feel pressure (thanks, social media) to fill an entire deep freezer with breast milk before they even know how much they need, or how to store it properly.

 But let me reassure you:

-You don’t need hundreds of ounces.
+You don’t need hundreds of ounces in the freezer.
 You don’t need to pump after every feed.
-And you definitely don’t need to stress.

 When Should You Start Building a Freezer Stash?